Micropower subminiature tube guitar amps with reverb and vibrato

 only 9 triodes are shown. the 10th can form an extra gain stage, see the discussions section.

-with fender tone stack, vintage fender-style sugnal mixer and typical fender power stages with presence control.
-In other words, this is a derivative of classic fender vibro reverb toplogies with differential power driver stage, bias (not LDR) vibrato and the onmipresent reverb splitter/mixer node found an all fenders except GT16.
+A 10 triode amp with classic fender tone stack, vintage fender-style sugnal mixer and typical fender power stage toplogy with presence pot.
+In other words, this is a derivative of classic fender vibro reverb toplogies that have a differential power driver stage, bias (not LDR) vibrato and the onmipresent reverb splitter/mixer node found an all fenders except GT16.

 6021-vibro-reverb-longtail.gif